tneotia/html-editor-enhanced/README.md

 `processNewLineAsBr` will replace `\n` and `\n\n` with `<br/>`.
 This is only recommended when inserting plaintext as the initial value.
 In typical HTML any new-lines are ignored, and therefore this parameter defaults to `false`.

+### Summernote File Plugin

+Adds a button to the toolbar that allows the user to upload any type of file.
+It supports picture files (jpg, png, gif, wvg, webp), audio files (mp3, ogg, oga), and video files (mp4, ogv, webm) in base64.

+Callbacks and parameters: `onFileUpload` (fired when a file is uploaded), `onFileLinkInsert` (fired when a file is inserted by link), `onFileUploadError` (fired when a file insertion fails for any reason), and `maximumFileSize` (allows you to set a max file size to upload, if exceeded, then onFileUploadError is called)

+For all other formats, you can use the onFileUpload callback to upload the files to a server and then insert an HTML node into the editor.

+Please be aware that setting the onFileUpload callback removes the base64 functionality - instead you will also have to provide a solution to upload the picture, audio, and video files in your Dart code.
+Then, you can use the `<controller name>.insertHtml(<html string>)` method to insert the relevant HTML element at the current cursor position.

+Another way to upload any other type of file without overriding the default handler is to use `onFileUploadError`.
+This function will return the same data as `onFileUpload`, and it will also describe which error occurred (either unsupported file, exceeded max size, or JavaScript error).
+Using the base64 data, you can upload the files and create your HTML node.

+`onFileLinkInsert` will pass the link of the inserted file as a `String`.
+Note that the link insertion has no validation, so if a user inserts "test" as the link, this function will be called rather than `onFileUploadError`.

+Setting onFileLinkInsert also overrides the default handler, so you must provide code to manually insert the link into the editor.

+See [below](#example-for-onimageupload-and-onimagelinkinsert) for an example that shows how to insert HTML and upload files.

 ## Examples

 See the [example app](https://github.com/tneotia/html-editor-enhanced/blob/master/example/lib/main.dart) to see how the majority of methods & callbacks can be used.
 You can also play around with the parameters to see how they function.